Home 1999-2001 2002-3 2004-6 2007 2008 2009 2010 2011

 • After much deliberation, I eventually picked a Magellan GPS Blazer 12, with which I had many hours of fun.
 This unit was very basic and had no PC download or upload capabilities, but it did what it did admirably well.

-• After the above GPS finally gave up the ghost on the first day of my coastal walk, I purchased a Garmin ETrex, which I have had few problems with, although I would like to be able to store longer tracklogs.
-I can foresee this GPS being replaced soon with one of the newer USB-enabled versions, which have longer tracklogs and battery life.
+• After the above GPS finally gave up the ghost on the first day of my coastal walk, I purchased basic Garmin ETrex, which I have had few problems with, although i was a little too basic for long-term use.

 Camera